ManojN22/backend/README.md

 ## Information about folder structure

 * all controllers are inside the wind and user which is inside modules.
+* collection and database in mongoDB will be create when the csv is upload in `csv-upload` route with key `uploadCsv`.
+* while uploading the key is need to be `uploadCsv` for the file

 ## starting server